Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

 Usage Tutorial
 --------------
-This tutorial shows how to solve robust optimization problems with PyROS.
+In this tutorial, we will solve robust optimization problems with PyROS.
 The problems are derived from the deterministic model *hydro*, a QCQP taken from the
 `GAMS Model Library <https://www.gams.com/latest/gamslib_ml/libhtml/>`_.